markjprice/cs15net11/docs/ch03-overflow.md

 Of course, it would be rare that you would want to explicitly switch off a check like this because it allows an overflow to occur.
 But perhaps you can think of a scenario where you might want that behavior.

 > **Prompt**: Please explain `checked` and `unchecked` integer overflow in C#.
 Show what happens at compile time and runtime and explain when overflow could become a security or correctness problem.

+> **Good practice**: Use a `checked` context when converting externally supplied or calculated values to a smaller numeric type.
+An `unchecked` narrowing conversion can silently discard significant bits and produce a plausible but incorrect value.